Assam BJP president Dilip Saikia asks MLA Rupjyoti Kurmi to issue public apology

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The incident in question occurred during Kurmi’s speech on the assembly floor, where he rose from his seat and engaged in conduct that Saikia described as disruptive and against the traditions of the House.
+The incident in question occurred during Kurmi’s speech on the assembly floor, where he reportedly rose from his seat and engaged in conduct that Saikia described as disruptive and against the traditions of the House.

-“I will come and break your microphone” Kurmi, Kurmi was heard saying inside the Assembly.
-Kurmi also charged towards Congress MLA and the leader of the Opposition in the Assembly, Debabrata Saikia.

 “Your behavior is very different from the reforms of the Bharatiya Janata Party workers,” Saikia wrote in the letter, a copy of which was also sent to the Chief Minister of Assam, the party’s state in-charge, and the organizational general secretary.